 The tires have huge grooves that run along the outer circumference of the tires that help to remove excess water as the tires eat up slippery roads.
 I like how smooth the performance of this brand of tires is, being that confidence is an important thing for drivers.
 Ample confidence is exactly what these tires give to drivers.

-Falken has an especial DRT (Dynamic range technology) incorporated into the compound of the tread, and the tread is designed into asymmetric pattern.
-The DRT in the tread’s compound allows it to be flexible even near freezing temperatures.
+Falken has an especial DRT (Dynamic range technology) incorporated into the compound of the tread, and the tread is designed into an asymmetric pattern.
+The DRT in the tread’s compound allows it to be flexible even near-freezing temperatures.

 Michelin is a tire manufacturing company that needs no introduction, having a lot of customer loyalty across the world for their quality offerings.
 The Pilot Sport A/S 3+ is their all season performance tire, and it is the best in general in the performance category.
 Performance cars typically require stronger and more suitable tires than regular sedans and coupes, seeing as they have bigger engines that produce more power, and deliver more speed.
 The Pilot Sport A/S 3+ tires help these vehicles to corner with optimum control for the driver.